jquery/learn.jquery.com/page/javascript-101/conditional-code.md

 attribution:
   - jQuery Fundamentals
 ---

 Sometimes a block of code should only be run under certain conditions.
 Flow control – via `if` and `else` blocks – lets you run code if certain conditions have been met.

 ```
 // Flow control

 var foo = true;
 var bar = false;

 if ( bar ) {
-	// this code will never run
+	// This code will never run.
 	console.log( "hello!" );
 }

 if ( bar ) {

-	// this code won't run
+	// This code won't run.

 } else {

 	if ( foo ) {

-		// this code will run
+		// This code will run.
 	} else {

-		// this code would run if foo and bar were both false
+		// This code would run if foo and bar were both false.
 	}

 }